Block Apps

 Block Apps on iPhone

-If you have iPhone device, I'd strongly recommend reading my free, dedicated guide for blocking apps on iPhones where I deeply explain each option available.
+If you have an iPhone device, I'd strongly recommend reading my free, dedicated guide for blocking apps on iPhones , where I deeply explain each option available.

-For iPhone users, you can enforce a list of apps if you use supervised app blocking .
+For iPhone users, you can enforce a list of apps if you use Supervised Mode to block apps if you're an adult.
 This will prevent these blocked apps from being downloaded from the App Store (or from being opened if they're already installed, in the case of pre-installed apps like Safari).

-In fact, you can also create an app allowlist that blocks all other apps by default, minus the one you specifically choose.
+One option you could consider is to create an App Allowlist that blocks all other apps by default, minus the one you specifically choose.
 If you're trying to create a dumb iPhone, this is one of the best ways to fully restrict all distracting apps.

 For example, I've gone ahead and blocked all but a small handful of useful apps on my iPhone here: